relayjs/eslint-plugin-relay/CONTRIBUTING.md

 ## License

-By contributing to `eslint-plugin-relay`, you agree that your contributions will be licensed under its BSD license.
+By contributing to `eslint-plugin-relay`, you agree that your contributions will be licensed under its MIT license.